Synthesizer: Filters

+Filters remove frequencies from the audio signal, similarly to equalization, to shape sounds.
+They typically include controls to set the point at which frequencies are attenuated, and to add resonance.
+Common types include low-pass filters, which remove audio above a specified frequency, and high-pass filters, which do the opposite.
+Filters may be controlled with envelopes or LFOs.

 Arpeggiators

-Arpeggiators, included in many synthesizer models, take input chords and convert them into arpeggios.
+Arpeggiators take input chords and convert them into arpeggios.
 They usually include controls for speed, range and mode (the movement of the arpeggio).

 Controllers

 Synthesizers are often controlled with electronic or digital keyboards or MIDI controller keyboards, which may be built into the synthesizer unit or attached via connections such as CV/gate, USB, or MIDI.
 Keyboards may offer expression such as velocity sensitivity and aftertouch, allowing for more control over the sound.
 Other controllers include ribbon controllers, which track the movement of the finger across a touch-sensitive surface; wind controllers, played similarly to woodwind instruments; motion-sensitive controllers similar to video game motion controllers; electronic drum pads, played similarly to the heads of a drum kit; touchplates, which send signals depending on finger position and force; controllers designed for microtonal tunings; touchscreen devices such as tablets and smartphones; and fingerpads.

 Clones

 Synthesizer clones are unlicensed recreations of previous synthesizers, often marketed as affordable versions of famous musical equipment.
 Clones are available as physical instruments and software.
 Companies that have sold software clones include Arturia and Native Instruments.
 Behringer manufactures equipment modelled on instruments including the Minimoog, Pro-One, and TB-303, and drum machines such as the TR-808.
 Other synthesizer clones include the MiniMOD (a series of Eurorack modules based on the Minimoog), the Intellijel Atlantis (based on the SH-101), and the x0x Heart (based on the TB-303).

 Creating clones of older hardware is legal where the patents have expired.
 In 1997, Mackie lost their lawsuit against Behringer as copyright law in the United States did not cover their circuit board designs.